Think back to some of your favorite childhood memories. What do they involve? You got it. Traditions!

 In all the chaos in the world and the busyness in households, children love the predictability and routine.
 Traditions give the family their identity.
-Traditions help children to know their cultural heritage.
-They are the times that bind us and give us a sense of belonging.
+Family traditions help children to know their cultural heritage.
+They are the ties that bind us and give us a sense of belonging.
 They give children something to look forward to.

 Creating a Legacy

 Many children go on to pass these traditions to their children.
 If you do not already have traditions in your family, consider what you can add to your family’s agenda so that you are leaving a legacy of unforgettable times, connecting your generations, and building security and values in your children.